Home/College Football

 ADVERTISEMENT

-Jackson Arnold finished with 1,309 passing yards, six touchdowns, two picks, and 311 rushing yards with eight more scores.
-By November, Ashton Daniels and Deuce Knight were taking snaps while he watched a second straight season slip away just like his Oklahoma year, when he split time with freshman Michael Hawkins despite starting early.
+Jackson Arnold finished with a total of 1,309 passing yards, 6 TDs, and also had 2 picks.
+Arnold also added eight more touchdowns from his 311 rushing yards.
+By November, Ashton Daniels and Deuce Knight were taking snaps while Arnold watched a second straight season slip away, just like his Oklahoma year, when he split time with freshman Michael Hawkins despite starting early.
 And that instability paved the way for Auburn’s next era.

 ADVERTISEMENT